 Like all the Garmin devices we tested (and most of the other devices, as well), the 645 Music is simple to set up.
 It's as easy as downloading the Garmin Connect app to your phone, turning on the watch, and following the instructions on the two screens.
 Set-up took about five minutes from start to finish, and we didn't even need to charge the watch before using.

-Like the other high-end Garmins in our test group, the Forerunner 935 and the Fenix 5, some of the 645 Music's features require a period of use before they become fully functional.
+Like the other high-end Garmins in our test group, some of the 645 Music's features require a period of use before they become fully functional.
 Though the watch provides training status information after about a week of use, some aspects — like the race predictor, pictured below — needed more time to improve accuracy.

-Taking into account the other options on the market, we think $450 MSRP is steep for this watch.
-For just $50 more, you can enjoy much better battery life and improved navigation capabilities in our Editor's Choice, the Garmin Forerunner 935.
+Taking into account the other options on the market, we think the price is steep for this watch.
+For just $50 more, you can enjoy much better battery life and improved navigation capabilities from the Garmin Forerunner 935.

 Even without its innovative music capabilities, the Forerunner 645 Music is a great GPS watch.
 It has a wide range of features and a pleasantly slim design, and its battery life is solid if you plan your music and GPS use strategically.
 The introduction of music into this model feels a little premature, so you might be happier waiting a year or two for this technology to improve.
 But if you do spring for this watch, we bet you'll like it.